 Meet MTC Tour Director Nancy ReichmannJeff Buchanan

-Music Travel’s professional Tour Directors use their commitment and experience to insure the music director’s and the group’s trip are successful.
+Music Travel’s professional Tour Directors use their commitment and experience to ensure the music director’s and the group’s trip are successful.

 How did you get started tour directing?

 Nancy: My husband actually planted the seed in my mind when he helped chaperone one of my school’s band trips to Hawaii.
 He noticed the role of the tour director on that trip and envisioned me in that position.
 I never pursued it while I was teaching, but when we moved to Indiana in 2014 for my husband’s job, I saw that MTC was hiring tour directors.
 I contacted them and the rest is history!
 I had a fairly good idea of what was involved since I traveled quite a bit with my own students while I was teaching.

 How long have you been a Tour Director for Music Travel Consultants?